50tonrobot/sstest/notes/readme.md

  *   DB_PASSWORD=dTRKn3JPWbAAxRE42uE3dkFaJOC7nuT9
  *************************/

-You can configure your mysql server according to these settings; or update them in the .env file.
+  You can configure your mysql server according to these settings;
+    or update them in the .env file.

+3. Apply the migrations using the command "php artisan migrate"

-To create the test user, you will need to execute this query:
+4. To create the test user, you will need to execute this query:

 INSERT INTO users (name,email,password,created_at,updated_at) VALUES (  'test',